telosnetwork/telos-decide/README.md

     Any user on the Telos Blockchain Network may create a custom token registry that automatically inherits Trail's entire suite of voting services.
 These registries can also be customized to allow or disallow specific behaviors like transferring, burning, staking, or reclaiming of tokens.

-* `Optional Light Ballots`

-    Light ballots disable the on-chain vote tracking portion of the voting process - this allows for developers to track votes in an off-chain database that is built by an [Iris](https://github.com/CALEOS/iris-client) or [Demux](https://github.com/EOSIO/demux-js) style service instead.

-    This option enables Trail to power vastly more voting services by saving RAM costs for both the platform and voters, while at the same time retaining the complete traceability and auditability benefits offered by the blockchain.

 * `Committee Management Tools`

     Trail offers a suite of committee creation and management tools that are available as a free service to any active token registry and its voters.
 Developers can also hook their external smart contracts into Trail's committee tools to enable complete on-chain management of committees and their members.